SC Kriens

-SC Kriens is a football club based in Kriens, Switzerland, who currently play in the Swiss Challenge League.
-They currently play at the Stadion Kleinfeld and form a local rivalry with FC Lucerne.
+SC Kriens is a football club based in Kriens, Switzerland, that currently competing in the Promotion League, the third tier of Swiss football.
+The club uses Stadion Kleinfeld as home ground, and form a local rivalry with FC Luzern.

-SC Kriens women's team plays in the Nationalliga A since 2008.
+SC Kriens women's team has been participating in the Nationalliga A since 2008.

 History

 The first club to be formed in Kriens was created in 1920 as Fussball Club Kriens, albeit folding in 1926, and succeeded by Rasensportclub Kriens between 1931 and 1939.
 The team as it exists today was founded on 14 June 1944.
 They initially played in Lucerne, before being granted a meadow at a site now named Kleinfeld in 1949, where they have played since.